dhellmann/pymotw-3/source/urllib.request/index.rst

 .. module:: urllib.request
     :synopsis: Network Resource Access

-:Purpose: A library for opening URLs that can be extended by defining
-          custom protocol handlers.

 The :mod:`urllib.request` module provides an API for using Internet resources identified by URLs.
 It is designed to be extended by individual applications to support new protocols or add variations to